 15A NCAC 02T .0113 PERMITTING BY REGULATION

-(a) The following disposal systems as well as those in Permitting By Regulation rules in this Subchapter (i.e., Rules .0203, .0303, .0403, .1003, .1103, .1203, .1303, .1403, and .1503) are deemed to be permitted pursuant to G.S.
-143-215.1(b) and it shall not be necessary for the Division to issue individual permits or coverage under a general permit for construction or operation of the following disposal systems provided the system does not result in any violations of surface water or groundwater standards, there is no direct discharge to surface waters, and all criteria required for the specific system is met:
+(a) The following disposal systems as well as those in Permitting By Regulation rules in this Subchapter (i.e., Rules .0203, .0303, .0403, .1103, .1203, .1303, .1403, and .1503) shall be deemed to be permitted pursuant to G.S.
+143-215.1(b), and it shall not be necessary for the Division to issue individual permits or coverage under a general permit for construction or operation of the following disposal systems provided the system does not result in any violations of surface water or groundwater standards, there is no direct discharge to surface waters, and all criteria required for the specific system are met:

-(9) Discharges to the land surface associated with biological or chemical decontamination activities performed as a result of an emergency declared by the Governor or the Director of the Division of Emergency Management and that are conducted by or under the direct supervision of the federal or state on-scene coordinator and that meet the following criteria:
+(9) discharges to the land surface associated with biological or chemical decontamination activities performed as a result of an emergency declared by the Governor or the Director of the Division of Emergency Management, that are conducted by or under the direct supervision of the federal or state on-scene coordinator, and that meet the following criteria:

 (A) the volume produced by the decontamination activity is too large to be contained onsite;

 (B) the Division is informed prior to commencement of the decontamination activity; and

 (C) the wastewater is not radiologically contaminated or classified as hazardous waste;

 (10) drilling muds, cuttings, and well water from the development of wells or from other construction activities, including directional boring, except such wastes generated in the construction and development of oil and gas wells regulated by Article 27 of G.S.
 113;